JorgenDIF/trackquest/README.md

  - The introduction of this new element adds depth and immersion to the gameplay, providing a unique experience for frequent users.
  - Adding more cities to the game would enhance the variety and keep the experience engaging for returning users.
  - A growing list of cities ensures that each playthrough brings new challenges and exploration opportunities.
+ - Also some music question would take this one step further in to the world of "På Spåret"